Summer break: Steer your teen out of harm’s way by establishing driving rules

 It’s not just teens

 “Distracted driving is definitely a serious issue,” said Lieutenant Bryan Coromato of the Utica Police Department.
-“It creates accidents that are preventable; accidents that can be avoided.”
+“It creates accidents (you can learn about the benefits here) that are preventable; accidents that can be avoided.”

 As adults, we do know better.
 But here’s a conversation I just had with my sister-in-law:

 “I was just driving along, eating my French fries and drinking a Coke.
 All of sudden, there was a car right there in front of me!
 I couldn’t help hitting it!
 I didn’t even see it,” Elsy said when I asked her how she was.
 I mentally rolled my eyes.
 The Montagna Law serving Virginia Beach can help with legal representation.

 “My car’s pretty smashed up; the car I hit was huge!
 I think something must be wrong with my car because it drove right into that other one,” she exclaimed.